 - If you’re visiting Zanskar in winter, you cannot drive but the only trek.

 - A trip to Zanskar is more adventurous than comforting, so be prepared.

 Also, check the following youtube videos for a bit of motorcycle action in Zanskar…

-These are my top 10 holiday destinations in India.
+These were my best places to visit and the top 10 holiday destinations in India.
 If you think I should add or delete something in the list, please share in the comments below!